 - Don’t just focus on a topic because your SEO research spit out the keyword, but always put the user in focus

 - Do not write wildly, but make yourself a structure or an editorial plan in advance.
-It’s faster than you think Does it all sound a bit much now?
+It’s faster than you think.
+Does it all sound a bit much now?
 Don’t worry, it’s not.
 Giving your company blog a structure is always a good idea.
 This makes your work easier and the reader’s navigation on the page easier.
 Once the structure is defined, the rest will go by itself.
-You may even have old blog posts already written that you just need to assign to the new Pillar page.
+You may even have an old blog post already written that you just need to assign to the new Pillar page.
 Whether from an SEO or a customer perspective, tidy Pillar content gives your blog new clout.